Part 4 – Brutalism Today & Tomorrow

 Lecture Summary:

-Brutalism was a more completely global architectural style than any that had gone before.
-When it fell from fashion it came to be hated with a proportionately extreme vigour.
-Today it has come to be appreciated and admired by many, but uncertainty still hangs over many of its masterpieces, and a much greater number of decent, ordinary Brutalist buildings.
+Brutalism was a more global architectural style than any style that had gone before it.
+When it fell from fashion, it came to be hated with an equally extreme intensity.
+Today Brutalism has come to be appreciated and admired by many, but uncertainty still hangs over many of its masterpieces as well as its less distinguished examples.
 This seminar will discuss the standing of Brutalism today, both in terms of taste and in terms of building performance.

-For all the optimism and creativity they embody, the Brutalist buildings discussed in this series cost, between them, an enormous amount of natural resources: steel for reinforcement, stone for aggregate and cement, and the fossil fuel heat to process, transport and deploy huge tonnages of materials.
-Almost no one knew at the time what harm this was doing, but looking back from a time of deepening ecological crisis, this talk will investigate the implications of climate change for the Brutalist buildings we inherit, and will ask what Brutalism has to teach us about finding our way to a sustainable future on a planet worth living on.
+For all of the optimism and creativity they embody, Brutalist buildings have required an enormous sum in natural resources: steel for reinforcement, stone for aggregate and cement, and the fossil fuel heat to process, transport and deploy huge tonnages of materials.
+Almost no one recognized at the time the harm that this was doing, but looking back from a time of deepening ecological crisis, this talk will investigate the implications of climate change for the Brutalist buildings we inherit, and will ask what Brutalism has to teach us about finding our way to a sustainable future on our planet.

 Speaker: Dr. Barnabas Calder